 - 735 settlements, collective farms, village councils and regions of Ukraine, where the authorities introduced the regime of “black boards”;

-- 400 found and declassified documents of SSU State Archive confirming organizing by authorities artificial famine;
+- 400 found and declassified documents of SSU State Archive confirming that the authorities organized artificial famine;

 - archival documents of diplomatic missions of foreign states;

-- archival documents testifying to the mass migration of ethnic Russians in Ukraine;
+- archival documents testifying the mass migration of ethnic Russians in Ukraine;

 - photographs that fixed the tragic events of Holodomor.

-Through its activities on bilateral and multilateral levels Ukraine supports the establishment of historical truth and the commemorating of international community the memory of millions of Ukrainians, which was deliberately killed by Stalin’s regime.
+On bilateral and multilateral levels, Ukraine supports the establishment of historical truth and commemoration of the memory of millions of Ukrainians, which were deliberately killed by Stalin’s regime, by international community.

-The problem of the denial of the Holodomor of 1932 – 1933 in Ukraine as a whole or its denial as a crime of genocide, as the problem of the denial of many other crimes of genocide, is not new.
+The problem of the denial of the Holodomor of 1932–1933 in Ukraine as a whole or its denial as a crime of genocide, as well as the problem of denial of many other crimes of genocide, is not new.

-Most objections of Holodomor as genocide have been heard from Russia today, which is the successor of the Soviet Union.
-That trend is very worrying for the citizens of Ukraine.
-That trend is very worried for the citizens of Ukraine.
-Annexation of Crimea and the Russian aggression East of Ukraine preceded statements of the Russian Federation about “one nation” Ukrainians and Russians and non-recognition of detached Ukrainian nation.
+Most objections of Holodomor as genocide have been heard from Russia, which is the successor of the Soviet Union.
+This tendency is worrying for the citizens of Ukraine.
+Annexation of Crimea and the Russian aggression on the East of Ukraine were preceded by the statements of the Russian Federation about “one nation” of Ukrainians and Russians and non-recognition of Ukrainian nation.
 All this is a source of concern to the Ukrainians, who survived the genocide.

-A world where totalitarianism in various forms continues to exist, has to know truth about the Holodomor, because this knowledge will avoid such tragedies in the future.
-As international experience shows, the denial of genocides, their neglect become an extremely dangerous phenomenon that can’t be ignored.
+A world where totalitarianism in various forms still exists, has to know truth about the Holodomor, because this knowledge will avoid such tragedies in the future.
+As international experience shows, the denial of genocides and their neglect become an extremely dangerous phenomenon that can’t be ignored.